lesshint/lesshint/lib/linters/README.md

 *Warning: Before we hit 1.0 don't trust the default values, they are subject to change after votes by the community.
 Always specify exactly what you want to report.*

+Each linter also accept a `enabled` option to turn if off/on completely.

 ## spaceAfterPropertyColon
 Each colon in property declarations should be followed by a space.
 For example: